 Supporting documents may include, but are not limited to:

-- a medical certificate signed by a registered practitioner verifying the illness affected you during the period
+- a medical certificate signed by a registered medical practitioner verifying the illness affected you during the exam period

 - a letter from a doctor confirming the bereavement or the impact the bereavement has had on you

 - a police or crime report.
-A crime number on its own isn't acceptable
+A crime number on its own is not acceptable

 - an official letter from an immigration office